weshebert20/js-ajax-lab/readme.md

 - Implement a jQuery AJAX client for a simple REST service
 - Build an application that uses AJAX to update a client
-- Update an existing API resource from your client with new data
-- Destroy an existing API resource from your client
+- Use form submission and AJAX to interact with an API on the web.

 #### Starter Code